surfstudio/flutter-otp-autofill/README.md

 ### Rules for sms.
 SMS Retriever API

-1. Be no longer than 140 bytes
+1. Be no longer than 140 bytes.
-1. Contain a one-time code that the client sends back to your server to complete the verification flow
+2. Contain a one-time code that the client sends back to your server to complete the verification flow.
-1. Include an 11-character hash string that identifies your app ([documentation for server](https://developers.google.com/identity/sms-retriever/verify#computing_your_apps_hash_string), for testing you can get in from `OTPInteractor.getAppSignature`)
+3. Include an 11-character hash string that identifies your app ([documentation for server](https://developers.google.com/identity/sms-retriever/verify#computing_your_apps_hash_string), for testing you can get in from `OTPInteractor.getAppSignature`).

 ### Android Testing